ameyabhamare/Customer-Personality-Analysis/README.md

 ## Fitness Tracker: A Usage Trends Analysis

-### Project type
-Tool

 ### Theme
-Human temporal routine behavioral analysis and pattern recognition
+Human temporal routine behavioral analysis and pattern recognition.

 ### Questions
 We propose a tool FitMe that allows you to feed in your smart watch data to provide you with answer to questions